ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

 Similar to the discussion above, you can also explore multi-qubit gates in `Qiskit`.

-We will demonstrate below how to create the Bell state, which is the fundamental adventage of QC, entanglement of qubits:
+We will demonstrate below how to create the Bell state, which exploit the fundamental adventage of QC: the entanglement of qubits.

 $$\LARGE \frac{1}{\sqrt{2}}\left(\vert00\rangle + \vert 1 \rangle \right)$$

+<center><i>A bell state: a pair of antangled qubit.</i><center>

 The state $\vert00\rangle$, means the two qubits are $\vert0\rangle$ on their respective basis, and form a multi-qubit basis.
 You can have as many qubit as you want in such basis $\vert00...0\rangle$.